 8 Ways to Embrace Your Next Milestone Birthday

-Got a milestone birthday coming up?
-Instead of dreading your 30th, 50th, or even your 75th birthday, learn how to embrace it with these tips from wellness counsellor Deepak Kashyap.
+Got the birthday blues?
+Instead of dreading your 40th, 50th, or even your 75th birthday, learn how to embrace it with these tips from wellness counsellor Deepak Kashyap.

-1. Know that you won’t always feel this way.
+Know that you won’t always feel this way

 Dreading your upcoming milestone birthday?
 Take comfort in knowing that this fear of feeling old, worn-out or past your prime won’t last.
 In fact, according to recent research, it’s very common for self-esteem to increase with age.
 That’s not entirely surprising when you consider that every year, you develop a greater understanding of the world around you—as well as yourself.

-2. Focus on what you can do, rather than what you can’t.
+Focus on what you can do, rather than what you can’t

 Practice describing yourself without including your age.
 You are so much more than a number, and defining yourself by your achievements, skills and most fulfilling relationships can contribute to a much healthier self-image.

-Check out these 12 habits of highly confident people.
+Check out more healthy habits of highly confident people.

 Sometimes what we’re actually dreading most about a milestone birthday isn’t the prospect of getting older—it’s the party.
 If you’re deeply uncomfortable about a big bash in your honour, take the reins and plan your own birthday party alternative.
 Instead of a grand cake-and-candles affair, consider devoting your birthday to one-on-one time with the people who are important to you.
 If any lesson is learned with the passing of the years, it’s how valuable your time is.
 Invest yours in a productive and meaningful way by scheduling tea with a mentor, or someone who looks to you as a mentor.
 Set up a Skype date with a far-flung family member who you’ve been meaning to catch up with.
 Nothing cultivates gratitude like a reminder of how much you love—and are loved in return.